Wisconsin State Law Library

 Webinars

-Introduction to Wisconsin Legislative History
+Introduction to Legislative History in Wisconsin

-Wednesday, March 19, noon-1:00 p.m.
+Wednesday, October 15, 2025, noon-1:00 p.m.

-Introduction to Wisconsin Legislative History
+Live Webinar - Register for Introduction to Legislative History in Wisconsin

 I need the legislative history of a Wisconsin statute.
 Where do I start?
 What do I do?
 Participants will look at the primary resources used to research Wisconsin legislative history, learn about the online Wisconsin legislative drafting files, and learn some helpful tips and tricks along the way.
 This introductory class covers basic research strategies and sources.

-Wednesday, June 11, noon-1:00 p.m.
+Wednesday, November 19, 2025, noon-1:00 p.m.

 In-Person Classes